Best CFexpress cards for 2022

 The last piece of the puzzle, though perhaps the most important, is whether the card will even work with your camera.
 Cameras can only utilize specific card formats, or sometimes they accept two different ones.

 Lastly, some cameras will only be able to accept certain lines from manufacturers.
-For example, The Canon R5 can use ProGrade’s Cobalt line but not the Gold cards.
+For example, The Canon R5 can use ProGrade’s Cobalt line but not the cards.
 Be sure to research and verify which type of memory card works with your camera before purchasing, especially since CFexpress cards are quite pricey.

 FAQs